It is more important than ever to continue with the vaccination rollout as the vaccine is the way of eventually getting on top of this pandemic.

 Pregnant women should be offered COVID-19 vaccines at the same time as people of the same age or risk group.
 Please read advice for childbearing, pregnant or breastfeeding women.

-What about household adults of immunocompromised adults?
+What about household contacts of immunocompromised adults?

 Who cannot have the vaccine?